-Before tackling this statement, let me first define transition au pairs for those readers who don’t know what one is.
-A transition au pair—or in-country au pair (the terms are used interchangeably)—are au pairs who have matched and started their year with one host family but have to decided to part ways with the family and are currently looking for a new host family to join.
+Before tackling this statement, let’s first define transition au pairs for those readers who don’t know what one is.
+A transition au pair—or in-country au pair (the terms are used interchangeably)—are au pairs who have matched and started their year with one host family but have decided to part ways with the family and are currently looking for a new host family to join.

 When families recognize that transition au pairs are part of Cultural Care Au Pair’s pool of available candidates, they often assume that something must be wrong with them.
 “Why would we want another family’s reject?” is an oft-shared sentiment.
 What a lot of families don’t realize is that sometimes transition au pairs can be great candidates to consider, depending on what they are looking for.